 Core Safety Team: David Kapell, Kim Sward, Nathan Black, Maury Brown

 Homestay Coordination: Adina Schreiber

 Site Logistics: Emily Care Boss

 If you would like to participate as a volunteer or committee member, we would love to hear from you!
 Additionally, if you wish to sponsor the event by providing monetary donations, food/drinks for the con suite, or other supplies, please contact us at info (at) livinggamesconference.com.

 Ultimately, Living Games is the brainchild of dozens of other talented individuals as well.
 Shoshana Kessock ran the inaugural conference at the NYU Game Center in the Tisch School of Arts in 2014 with help from an international team of scholars and practitioners.
 Sarah Lynne Bowman, Ashley Zdeb, Lizzie Stark, and Emily Care Boss ran the 2016 event with help from a large team at the Holiday Inn Midtown in Austin.
-LGC 2016 also featured a Role-playing and Simulation mini-conference at Texas State University's St. David's School of Nursing, which was run by Bowman and Dr. Anne Standiford.
+LGC 2016 also featured a Role-playing and Simulation mini-conference at Texas State University's St. David's School of Nursing, which Bowman and Dr. Anne Standiford organized.

 The current iteration of the conference is the product of many hours of brainstorming from people from various role-playing communities, including Intercon, Dystopia Rising, Mind’s Eye Society, Knutpunkt, Double Exposure, Wyrd Con, Fastaval, Big Bad Con, American Freeform, Story Games, etc. Our goal is to create a bridge between different communities and pool the collective wisdom attained from years of experience in each.